College Equivalent Credit

 Q. What happens to portfolios after they are assessed?

 A. A portfolio can be submitted after you have been admitted and completed a semester of classes.
 The portfolio needs to be submitted at least a semester before your anticipated graduation.
-The RBA coordinator or administrative associate can meet with you to discuss the portfolio process and format.
+An administrator can meet with you to discuss the portfolio process and format.

 Q. How do I find out about standardized awards?